 Her first goal was just to raise her hand high enough to scratch her nose.
 Initially, she had no lower extremity movement and no control of her triceps, because of the level of her injury, but she kept that tenacious drive and continued working hard to meet challenges head-on and eventually was able to achieve that first goal she had set for herself.
 “I just looked at it like, ‘This is my chance, so I’m going to give it absolutely everything I’ve got every single day,’ and because of that, I was able to get a lot stronger,” says Jen.

-Although she was determined to push through therapy and work hard, it felt like a lot of the techniques and skills they were teaching her in rehab wouldn’t be possible for her to master at first.
-After a lot of practice and determination to gain back some strength, she received validation that hard work and dedication to her goals made things possible when others might have thought it wasn’t possible.
+Jen was determined to push through therapy and work hard.
+However, it felt like a lot of the techniques and skills they were teaching her in rehab wouldn’t be possible for her.

-Her ultimate goal was to learn to walk again, and finally, she was able to walk down and back again on the length of a basketball court.
-It took an hour and was achieved with the help of two therapists, a spinal electronic nerve stimulator (or e-stim), and a walker.
+Jen’s ultimate goal during rehab was to learn to walk again.
+Finally, she was able to walk down the length of a basketball court and back.
+It took an hour and was achieved with the help of 2 therapists, a spinal electronic nerve stimulator (or e-stim), and a walker.
 This was a turning point for Jen in figuring out her next goals.

 “I decided I could either learn to walk, or I could learn to live,” she says of her decision to move on after focusing entirely on rehab for over two years.
-It was only because she gave her all and worked as hard as she could for so long that she felt able to let go of the old goals and focus on new ones.
+Because she gave her all and worked as hard as she could, she felt able to let go of the old goals and focus on new ones.

 One additional aspect Jen had to consider was learning how to self-cath.
 It can help to have a catheter supply provider with trained product specialists on staff who are willing to take time to listen to concerns and questions.
 She found 180 Medical through a spinal cord injury event and has been with us ever since.
 “I absolutely love 180 Medical.
 You guys have always been great about getting the supplies I need and letting me know about any new products that come out.
 I can always rely on you to get my supplies to me when I need them,” says Jen.